Top Kitchen Backsplash Trends for 2022

 Kitchen Backsplashes for Large Kitchens

-Backsplash for a large kitchen can be fun to plan with so much space to work with.
+The backsplash for a large kitchen can be fun to plan.
 Your goals for kitchen design may vary for larger spaces, such as making the room feel cozier or, alternatively, accentuating details for maximum visual impact.
 Your choice of backsplash can create these effects and more.

 What Do You Need to Keep in Mind When Selecting a Backsplash for a Large Kitchen?